thekure/FSakeProgData/PSData/Assignment05/Assignment05/Assignment_5.md

               Closure
                 ("add", "x", Letfun ("f", "y", Prim ("+", Var "x", Var "y"), Var "f"), []))])
   Getting a closure as we are still expecting a second input - that is, what is y?
-Right now y is a function that still needs an input - thus the instruction is still valid, just not computatable. (??)
+Right now y is a function that still needs an input - thus the instruction is still valid, just does not evaluate to a numerical result.
 ```

 ## 6.2